hydrusnetwork/hydrus/docs/developer_api.md

 You can change this behaviour with `create_new_file_ids=true`, but bear in mind you will get a fairly 'empty' metadata result with lots of 'null' lines, so this is only useful for gathering the numerical ids for later Client API work.

-If you ask about any file_ids that do not exist, you'll get 404.
+If you ask about file_ids that do not exist, you'll get 404.

 If you set `only_return_basic_information=true`, this will be much faster for first-time requests than the full metadata result, but it will be slower for repeat requests.
 The full metadata object is cached after first fetch, the limited file info object is not.